Oliveck10/simple-timer/README.md

 # simple-timer
-- A simple-timer with todoApp
+- A simple-timer with todoApp built with react.js (using webpack)